phmelosilva/phmelosilva/README.md

   - 😄 Outside the computer I like to play volleyball and tennis and listen to music!

   ***

+  ## **:heavy_exclamation_mark: My Main Skills**

+  - :muscle: Willing to always be learning and evolving every day, even skills beyond the scope of Software Engineering when needed.
+  - :dart: Strategic planning and strategic vision applied to projets and work, as well as leadership development.

 ## ℹ️ Github Stats